ansys/pyansys-dev-guide/doc/source/coding-style/pep8.rst

 When naming methods, follow these conventions:

 - Enclose only `dunder methods`_ with double underscores.
-- Start a method that is to be considered private with double underscores.
+- Start a method that is to be private with double underscores.
-- Start a method that is to be considered protected with a single underscore.
+- Start a method that is to be protected with a single underscore.

 .. code:: python